 We see it all the time.
-Clients come to us asking for help after a fire, storm, water, or other kinds of damage takes place.
+Clients come to us asking for help after a fire, storm, water, or other kind of damage takes place.
 We ask them what kind of documentation they have of the damage and we watch as they look back at us with a blank face as they realize they don’t have any.

 From photos and videos to written events and timestamps, documenting the damage is one of the biggest differences between a successful and an unsuccessful claim.
 Here are some tips to make sure you capture everything you need to get the best settlement possible from your insurance company.